 The tomato isn’t truly a vegetable, it’s classified as a fruit, but what vegetable garden would be complete without it?
 Since everyone already thinks of the tomato as a vegetable for weight loss, I didn’t pick it and other obvious ones to share with you.

 The water and mineral value of the cucumber is underrated.
 My husband once told me how good they are for you and I questioned the validity of his statement.
 I had never considered them nutritious.

 He had to prove it to me so we looked it up.
 Yes, as usual, he was right.

 We enjoy adding them to smoothies and juicing them.
 Cucumber is a mainstay in our garden because of its versatility.
-You can add them to salads, eat it by itself, soak it in vinegar, preserve as pickles, even grilled cucumber is good.
+You can add them to salads, eat them by themselves, soak them in vinegar, or preserve them as pickles, even grilled cucumber is good.

 I like to dehydrate them and add them to my salads for a little something crunchy.
 It only takes a few cucumber plants to ensure a bountiful harvest for pickling and dehydrating.

-Celery does offer fiber and a shot protein.
-If you add peanut butter, almond butter or cream cheese to your celery, be sure to keep it healthy.
+Celery does offer fiber and a shot of protein.
+If you add peanut butter, almond butter, or cream cheese to your celery, be sure to keep it healthy.
 Yummy!